danielkrupinski/Osiris/README.md

 ### Where is my config file saved?
 Configuration file is saved under name `Osiris.json` in your `Documents` folder (`%USERPROFILE%\Documents`).
 Of course you can edit config file by hand as it's in JSON format which is easy to read.

+### I don't see DllMain function nor dllmain.cpp file.
+What is cheat's entry point and where is it located?
+All cheats modules are globally initialized by program loader.
+Modules are defined in `Osiris.cpp`.

 ## License

 > Copyright (c) 2018 Daniel Krupiński